ryansama/IP-Country-Lookup/README.md

 #IP Country Lookup

-A web app / program that offers a quick way to map a given IP address to a country.
+Commandline program that uses ip-api API to obtain the country of a given IP.